 At the edge of a cliff, I stopped for a few minutes to observe the seascape.
 The water was silky, the waves like spools of white fabric being rolled up gently.
-I noticed a column of luminescent blue appear in the middle of the water, reflecting an opening in the sky.
+A column of luminescent blue appeared in the middle of the water, reflecting an opening in the sky.
 I looked at it for a long time: the larger the patch grew in the sky, the larger the patch in the water grew.
 The brighter the sun, the bluer the patch.
 It was something that would be dismissed as unnatural in a painting, but yet here it was, in reality.

 Interesting rectangular shapes made by the waves

 On the beach, the tide had formed furrows in the sand, leaving neat, rectangular patches.
 Gulls soared above quietly.
 I came across another memorial bench, which quoted C.S.
 Lewis: